 - omelets and more,

 - and sandwiches, burgers and salads for lunch!

 Elsewhere Around Lodi

 This only scratches the surface on how to make Lodi a prime destination for your next family trip that everyone can enjoy.
-Fly into the Sacramento, San Francisco, Oakland or San Jose airports and drive over to Lodi, or, starting in August 2019, fly United Airlines to the Stockton Metropolitan Airport via LAX where a 22-minute drive will give you and your family a perfect journey.
+Fly into the Sacramento, San Francisco, Oakland or San Jose airports.
+It's a perfect family adventure.